lsuhpchelp/lsuhpcspack/lib/spack/docs/getting_started.rst

     packages:
         openmpi:
-            paths:
+            externals:
+            - spec: openmpi@1.10.1
-                openmpi@1.10.1: /opt/local
+              prefix: /opt/local
             buildable: False

 In general, Spack is easier to use and more reliable if it builds all of its own dependencies.
-However, there are two packages for which one commonly needs to use system versions:
+However, there are several packages for which one commonly needs to use system versions:

 ^^^